 - Look for a Dremel tool that is comfortable enough to make your work bearable.

-- The Dremel tool should have an equal value with the money and means it should be durable.
+- The Dremel tool should have an equal value with the money which means it should be durable.